balena-io-experimental/music-player-device/README.md

 ## Configuration Variables

-* Clock Sync Refresh Rate (ms) - `CLOCK_SYNC_REFRESH` (environment variable) - `clockSyncRefresh` (`config.json` key) - We use [NTP][ntp] to synchronise the device's clock - this variable determines how often the clock should be updated.
 * Debug Mode - `DEBUG_MODE` - `debugMode` - Determines whether debug output will be shown in logs.
 * Firebase URL - `FIREBASE_URL` - `firebaseUrl` - The [Firebase][firebase] backend to use.
 * Grace Period (ms) - `GRACE` - `grace` - The 'grace period' i.e. delay before starting to play to allow devices to synchronise.
 * Maximum Skew (ms) - `MAX_SKEW` - `maxSkew` - The maximum skew between track time and expected time in the track.
-* Minimum Skew Correction Period (ms) - `MIN_SKEW_CORRECTION_PERIOD` - `minSkewCorrectionPeriod` - The minimum delay between skew corrections.
-Skew corrections result in 'dead air' while the playback stream is corrected, allowing this to recur frequently results in unpleasant 'stutter'.
-This allows this effect to be reduced at the cost of potential skew.
 * Setup Grace Period (ms) - `SETUP_GRACE` - `setupGrace` - The grace period before starting to play doesn't take into account the time taken to setup playback - this specifies the time given for initial playback to be setup, preventing the track from *starting* behind schedule.

 [resin]:http://resin.io